 The successful team are encouraged to hire local crew to work on the shoot.
 A crew list is available from the Screen Kerry office.
 You can view the existing guidelines & 2023 application form here:

 In 2022, Writer/Director Katie McNeice and Maggie Ryan, Producer with Escape Pod Media, were awarded the Bursary for their Irish language film "Focail Baile Croí", currently in post-production.
 The previous year, Mo O'Connell of 3 Hot Whiskeys Productions won the Bursary with her film about the relationship between a local sheep farmer and a young girl in Direct Provision.
 "Haven" is currently on the Festival circuit.

 In 2020, Jean Pasley, Writer/Director, and Producer Greg Burrowes, won the Bursary with Jean’s script “A Ship of Souls”.
 This story follows the reactions of an Irish family when their son's widow arrives from Japan to grieve his sudden & tragic passing.
 "A Ship of Souls" was selected on the 2023 Academy Awards Long List.

-The inaugural winners in 2018 were Megan K Fox, writer/director, and Hazel Cullen, producer, with the award winning film, “Cailin Alainn”, a story about a young man growing into his identity while at Irish College in Kerry.
+The previous year, writer/director Tristan Heanue and producer Ronan Cassidy, were awarded the Bursary for their film “Harvest”, which chronicles an older man’s struggle with his declining health.
+The inaugural winners in 2018 were Megan K Fox, Writer/Director, and Hazel Cullen, Producer, with the award-winning film, “CailÍn Álainn”, a story about a young person growing into their identity while at Irish College in Kerry.